 The truth is that you’re going to make mistakes when first learning how to visualize.
 No matter how many times I say “gently, gently, gently,” you’re going to force it anyway.
 It’s part of the learning process.
 Students desperately want to experience the technique, so they try too hard, even when they’re told not to.

 Thankfully, we have a built-in safety net in my school.
 It’s called Flowing Breeze Swaying Willow.
 If we accidentally create a blockage through forced visualization, this wonderful technique will automatically and quickly clear it.
 But if you don’t know this technique, then you won’t clear the blockage.
-If you do visualization daily, but without doing Flowing Breeze Swaying Willow, then you’re creating blockages faster than you’re eliminating them.
-In case it isn’t obvious, that’s bad news.
+If you do visualization daily, but you don’t know Flowing Breeze Swaying Willow, then you may be creating blockages faster than you’re eliminating them.
+In case it isn’t obvious, that’s a bad thing.

 Is Visualization Useless?